 (and while we’re at it, you can check out some ideas in Enjoy Life! section on ways to spend your leisure time on)

 In this post, I’m uncovering the one critical mistake many of us make in an everlasting quest for better productivity.

 Once you get this one right, you can start enjoying all the benefits which productivity offers.

 Here it goes…

 Productive… or not?

-You probably agree that productivity is something which can be measured, but (believe it or not) it is also a subjective matter (meaning – how productive you feel at the end of the day).
+You probably agree that productivity is something that can be measured, but (believe it or not) it is also a subjective matter (meaning – how productive you feel at the end of the day).

 Have you ever caught yourself with this way of thinking?